 The Signs of Baldness in Men

 Hair loss in men tends to occur on the front hairline and forehead and on top of the head so there are two things men need to be aware of.
 One is quite an obvious sign of hair loss but you’re friend may start to notice the change before you do.
-A receding hairline or widow’s peak is tell-tale sign of the early stages of hair loss but because hair loss is a gradual process, it may take a while before you realise what’s happening.
+A receding hairline or widow’s peak is a tell-tale sign of the early stages of hair loss but because hair loss is a gradual process, it may take a while before you realise what’s happening.
 Compare a photo of yourself a year or two ago to now.
-Look in the mirror and ask yourself if you’re your forehead is more pronounced than before or if the hair at your temples has started to dwindle.
+Look in the mirror and ask yourself if your forehead is more pronounced than before or if the hair at your temples has started to dwindle.
 Hair loss can also present itself as thinning hair where the hairs aren’t noticeably falling out but they’re getting gradually thinner as a result of shrinking hair follicles.
 Part your hair down the middle and pull on the hair to reveal your scalp.
 Do this regularly and see if you notice any changes in the width of the gap between the hairs.
 A widening gap revealing more of the scalp is an indicative sign of thinning hair which could lead to hair loss and possibly eventual baldness of the crown.

 The Signs of Hair Loss in Women